UK court rules in favor of US in appeal to extradite Julian Assange | DW | 10.12.2021

 Assange's fiancee, Stella Moris, expressed hope that he would be home for Christmas in a post on Twitter.
 "I hope the High Court will bring this abusive and vindictive extradition to an end today so that that our children will be able to spend Christmas with their father."

-Rights groups have been quick to respond to the court's decision.
-Nils Melzer who is special rapporteur on torture at the UNHCR, expressed his disappointment to DW, especially with Friday marking International Human Rights Day.
+Rights groups have been quick to voice their disapproval at the court's decision.
+Nils Melzer who is special rapporteur on torture at the UNHCR told DW he was disappointed, especially with Friday marking International Human Rights Day.

 “Its disappointing of course, especially to get such disastrous news on International Human Rights Day, because this judgement clearly goes against anything the universal declaration of human rights stands for.”